muhammedshahinshapottayil/Defi-Stable-Coin/README.md

-Stable coin:
+DecentralisedStableCoin:
-- Shalu Coin
+- DSC Coin
 - Pegged to USD
 - Algorithmic
+- Weth or Beth